bdurrer/angular-styleguide/lgt/README.md

 # Custom Conventions
+## Naming
+  **input** discuss global naming rules

 ## Files
   - Put directives and utilities into a module
-  - The entry point of a module is always named index.js
+  - The entry point of a module is always named `index.js`
-  - Put directives, controllers, components, services, .... in a single file
+  - Put directives, controllers, components, services, .... in a single file.
+Do not combine multiple aspects in one file.

 ## AFP Components
   - Define the dependency as angular.module('app', ['afp-widgets'] ) without any `require('afp-widgets')`